top of page

 Rare Disease Legislative Advocates

 Zachary is a member of the Young Adult Representatives of Rare Disease Legislative Advocates (RDLA).
 In October of 2020 he was named as a finalist for a 2020 RareVoice Award.
 The nomination is in the category of Federal or State Advocacy: Teen, for going above and beyond to impact policy change for the rare disease community.
-Winners will be announced in December of 2020.

 APPEARANCES & ADVOCATING